rolemadelen/minimalist-blog/src/post/things-i-want.md

 ## Tech Stack

 As I'm currently learning [Svelte](https://svelte.dev/), I decided to utilize it for the frontend of my project.
-Although I acknowledge that my project structure may not be optimial and that I may not have fully utilized all the language's capabilities, I believe that practicing and learning go hand in hand.
-Embracing the learning process allows me to continously improve and refine my skills in Svelte.
+Although I acknowledge that my project structure may not be optimal and that I may not have fully utilized all the language's capabilities, I believe that practicing and learning go hand in hand.
+Embracing the learning process allows me to continuously improve and refine my skills in Svelte.

 ![svelte structure](/images/things-i-want/svelte-structure.png)